canonical/launchpad-manual/docs/user/reference/bugs/email-interface-command-reference.rst

 =================================

 .. include:: /includes/important_not_revised_help.rst
+This is a reference of the commands you can use when tracking bugs on Launchpad using email.

 You must write one email command per line.
 Remember that you need to start the line with a space, otherwise it will be treated as part of